arista-eosplus/ansible-eos-bgp/README.md

 ------------

 Requires an SSH connection for connectivity to your Arista device.
-You can use any of the built-in eos connection variables, or the convenience ``provider`` dictionary.
+You can use any of the built-in EOS connection variables, or the convenience ``provider`` dictionary.

 Role Variables